-- (1) Time limits applicable to proceedings before a Constitutional Court Panel shall be calculated by calendar days. - (2) Time limits run from the first working day after the notification of the relevant filing in the working language(s) determined by the Constitutional Court Panel.
-Where the time limit for any act prescribed by the RPSCCC or set by a Panel runs from the occurrence of an event, the time limit runs from the first working day after that event. - (3) The last day of a time limit prescribed under the RPSCCC or set by a Panel, which falls on a weekend or a Specialist Chambers' official holiday, shall be considered to be the next working day. - (4) The Constitutional Court Panel may, proprio motu or on a showing of good cause by a participant in its proceedings: - (a) extend or reduce any time limit prescribed by the RPSCCC or set by the Panel; or - (b) recognise as valid any act carried out after the expiration of the time limit.
+- (1) Time limits applicable to proceedings before a Constitutional Court Panel shall be calculated by calendar days. - (2) Time limits start to run on the first working day after the notification of the relevant filing in the working language(s) determined by the Constitutional Court Panel.
+Where the time limit for any act prescribed by the RPSCCC or set by a Panel runs from the occurrence of an event, the time limit starts to run on the first working day after that event. - (3) Where a time limit prescribed under the RPSCCC or set by a Panel expires on a Saturday, a Sunday or a Specialist Chambers' official holiday, it shall be extended to the first working day thereafter. - (4) The Constitutional Court Panel may, proprio motu or on a showing of good cause by a participant in its proceedings: - (a) extend or reduce any time limit prescribed by the RPSCCC or set by the Panel; or - (b) recognise as valid any act carried out after the expiration of the time limit.